Franktheu/Kenyawealth/README.md

 1. Download the application from the releases section.
 2. Sign Up/Login: Create an account or log in to your existing account, also set your partyrock username.
 3. Input Information: Provide details about your investment goals,    risk tolerance, and financial preferences.
+4. Play app button: click the play app button to generate your investment recommendations.
-4. Receive Recommendations: Once you've provided your information, Kenyawealth Advisor will generate personalized investment recommendations tailored to your needs.
+5. Receive Recommendations: Once you've provided your information, Kenyawealth Advisor will generate personalized investment recommendations tailored to your needs.
-5. Review and Act: Explore the recommendations provided by Kenyawealth Advisor and decide which investments align best with your financial objectives.
+6. Review and Act: Explore the recommendations provided by Kenyawealth Advisor and decide which investments align best with your financial objectives.
-6. Investment Chat Advisor: After reviewing your recommendations and feel you need more assistance and insights, get to utilize the chat feature.
+7. Investment Chat Advisor: After reviewing your recommendations and feel you need more assistance and insights, get to utilize the chat feature.

 Key Features